madhalle/enigma_final/README.md

 3 hashes galore, good enumerable use in enigma

 ## Test Driven Development
-3 testing to good! coverage so good!
+3.5 stubs used for rnadom number. testing to good! coverage so good!

 ## Version Control
-4 so many commits! so many comments! appropriate pull requests
+4 so many commits! so many comments! appropriate pull requests!